SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/delegated-auth.md

 | Configure the new client
 |
 | 1.
 In Settings
 |    1.
-Set"Client Signature Required" to OFF
+Set "Client Signature Required" to ON only if the signature of the requests will be active on the SonarQube SAML configuration.
 |    1.
+Set "Encrypt Assertions" to ON if the responses from the IdP have to be encrypted.
-Set "Valid Redirect URIs" to "<Your SonarQube URL>/oauth2/callback/*, E.G https://sonarqube.mycompany.com/oauth2/callback/saml
+|    1.
+Set "Valid Redirect URIs" to "<Your SonarQube URL>/oauth2/callback/*, E.G https://sonarqube.mycompany.com/oauth2/callback/saml.
+| 1.
+In Keys
+|    1.
+Signing Key: Import the service provider private key and certificate if the signature of the requests is enabled on the SonarQube side.
+|    1.
+Encryption Key: Import the service provider certificate.
+It has to be the same as the signing key if both functionalities are active.
 | 1.
 In Client Scopes > Default Client Scopes , remove "role_list" from "Assigned Default Client Scopes" (to prevent the error `com.onelogin.saml2.exception.ValidationError: Found an Attribute element with duplicated Name` during authentication)
 | 1.
 In Mappers create a mapper for each user attribute (Note that values provided below for Name, SAML Attribute Name, Role Attribute Name are only example values):
 |    1.
 Create a mapper for the login: